rackerlabs/support-how-to/content/exchange/microsoft-exchange-cloud-office-control-panel-overview.md

 After you sign up for Cloud Office services through Rackspace, the first thing to do is log in to the Cloud Office Control Panel.
-This article provides a brief overview of the features that you have access to in the control panel, which you can access at
+This article provides a brief overview of the features that you have access to in the control panel.
+New Cloud Office customers can access the control panel [here](https://cp.rackspace.com/) and UK and MyRackspace customers can log in [here](https://my.rackspace.com/).
-<https://cp.rackspace.com/> for new Cloud Office customers or
-<https://my.rackspace.com/> for UK and MyRackspace customers.

 After you log in to the control panel, you will see a variety of sections that showcase the services for which you have signed up.
 Each section has a variety of